DataShades/cloud-thumbnailer/README.rst

 Requirements
 ------------

-The plugin requires apache-libcloud version 1.4.0 and later just to for S3 Bucket region fix.
+The plugin requires apache-libcloud version 1.4.0 and later just for the S3 Bucket region fix.
 	Added S3_AP_SOUTHEAST2 Region.